Sonnet 116: Quatrain 1

 The poetic language leaves the sort of love described somewhat indeterminate; "The 'marriage of true minds' like the 'power to hurt' is troublesomely vague open to a variety of interpretations."
 Interpretations include the potential for religious imagery and the love being for God, "Lines one and two echo the Anglican marriage service from the Book of Common Prayer."
 The concept of the marriage of true minds is thought to be a highly Christian; according to Erne, "The mental picture thus called up in our minds of the bride and bridegroom standing up front in a church is even reinforced by the insistence on the word alter/altar in the following line."

-In simpler words, according to Nithya The first quatrain defines what love is not.
-The poet asserts that there should be no obstacles for the union of lovers who are really sincere in their love.
-He makes it very clear that love which changes according to the force of circumstances is not love at all.